-ECF is used to treat cancers of the stomach and oesophagus (gullet).
+ECF is used to treat stomach cancer and oesophageal cancer.
 It may sometimes be used to treat other cancers.
 It is best to read this information with our general information about chemotherapy and the type of cancer you have.

-ECF is named after the initials of the chemotherapy drugs used.
-They are:
+ECF is named after the initials of the chemotherapy drugs used:

 You will be given ECF in the chemotherapy day unit.
 A chemotherapy nurse will give it to you.